nestharus/mcp-to-skills/docs/development-setup.md

 We recommend using VS Code with the official Python extension by Microsoft.

-The most important step is to select the correct Python interpreter:
+The most important step is to select the correct Python interpreter for the environment you are using:

-Open the command palette (Ctrl+Shift+P or Cmd+Shift+P).

-Type Python: Select Interpreter.

-Choose the interpreter from your project's virtual environment.
-It will be labeled as .venv and point to ./.venv/bin/python.
+- **When working in WSL/CLI terminals**: Open the command palette (Ctrl+Shift+P or Cmd+Shift+P), run **Python: Select Interpreter**, and choose the interpreter from `.venv` (typically shown as `./.venv/bin/python`).
+This matches the environment used by your `uv run ...` commands.
+- **When using the Windows-hosted IDE (non-WSL)**: Open the command palette, run **Python: Select Interpreter**, and choose the interpreter from `.venv2` (for example, `./.venv2/Scripts/python.exe`) if you created it for your Windows IDE.

-This ensures that VS Code uses all the tools (ruff, pytest) you installed in your virtual environment for linting, formatting, and testing.
+This ensures that VS Code uses the appropriate environment for linting, formatting, and testing.
+Regardless of which environment you are in, prefer `uv run ...` commands (e.g., `uv run pytest`, `uv run lint`) so both `.venv` and `.venv2` remain compatible, as described in ADR 0003 and `AGENTS.md`.

 4. Project Structure